-VidaCaixa has assumed additional climate commitments in the insurer's investment portfolio, as a member of the Net Zero Asset Owner Alliance.
-These commitments make it possible to align the portfolio to a 1.5o scenario, as included in the Paris Agreement.
+VidaCaixa has taken on additional climate commitments in the insurance company's investment portfolio, as a member of the Net-Zero Asset Owner Alliance.
+These commitments make it possible to align the portfolio to a 1.5° scenario, as included in the Paris Agreement.